Approved by Members’ Meeting 24th February 2019

 - Indication of team batting first

-- Best two individual bowling performances where 2 or more wickets taken
+- In NOTES include the best two individual batting performances, indicating if Not Out, and best two individual bowling performances where 2 or more wickets taken

 16.2 Match Return Forms

-The Home Team in any SCIO match is responsible for the completion of the full match scorecard on Cricket Stats.
+The Home Team in any SCIO match is responsible for the completion of the full match scorecard on NESC Live.
 The form must be completed in full and accurately.
 Scorecards must be submitted by 1800hrs on the Wednesday following the match.

 16.3 Captains’ Report Forms